alan-turing-institute/data-safe-haven/processes/provider-overview.md

 to a minimum, reducing the likelihood of encountering package-conflict problems and saving on System Manager time.

-At some tiers, however, not all software in the public repositories should be immediately mirrored.
+At some tiers, however, not all software in the public repositories are immediately mirrored.
 Malicious software has occasionally been able to become an official download on official package mirrors.
 This is a low risk, since the environment will not have access to the internet, but must still be guarded against at the higher tiers.

-Implemeters should therefore choose at some tiers to mirror only whitelisted packages, or to mirror the full package list but with a delay
-(during which the community will catch most malicious code on package mirrors.)
+At some tiers we mirror only whitelisted packages, at others we mirror the full package list but with a delay (during which the community will catch most malicious code on package mirrors.)

 Storage
 -------

-What storage volumes should exist in the analysis environment?
+What storage volumes exist in the analysis environment?

 A Secure data volume is a read-only volume that contains the secure data for use in analyses.
 It is mounted read-only in the analysis environments that must access it.
 One or more such volumes will be mounted depending on how many managed secure datasets the environment has access to.